-➤To be useful a control system should be stable.

-➤A stable system may be defined as one that will have a bounded response for all possible bounded input.

-$\geq$ A linear system will be stable if and only if all the poles of its transfer function are located on the left side of imaginary ( j $\omega$ ) axis.

-$\succ$ An unstable system is of no use as output keeps increasing with time even when input is constant or zero.

-Response is characterized in terms of its rise time, settling time.

-➢It is an indication of how fast the system responds to input.

-➢For example in aircraft control when pilot pulls the control stick he expects aircraft nose to go quickly up.
+- > To be useful a control system should be stable. - A stable system may be defined as one that will have a bounded response for all possible bounded input. - > A linear system will be stable if and only if all the poles of its transfer function are located on the left side of imaginary ($j\omega$) axis. - An unstable system is of no use as output keeps increasing with time even when input is constant or zero. - > Response is characterized in terms of its rise time, settling time. - > It is an indication of how fast the system responds to input. - For example in aircraft control when pilot pulls the control stick he expects aircraft nose to go quickly up. - Robust control system properties have already been explained above.